swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 --------|------------
-Use jsBuild | Combine checkout-related js files into single jsbuild to reduce number of requests and improve page load time. jsBuild include paths| List of modules to process
+Use jsBuild | Combine checkout-related js files into single jsbuild to reduce number of requests and improve page load time. jsBuild include paths| List of modules to process Prefetch jsBuild | When enabled, checkout page and jsBuild will be prefetched when customer will add a product to the cart.

 #### Next up
 {:.no_toc}